kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

 ###Round #3 - "generated types" + custom runtime base class

-"Generated types" version is the one that can be most useful for practical application development.
-Let's port the whole sample application I used through the series to see usage details.
+I think "generated types" is the most useful version for practical application development.
+Here is the sample application used through the series updated to leverage "generated types" INPC type provider.

-Model prototypes defined in separate assembly called "ModelPrototypes":
+Model prototypes are defined in a separate assembly called "ModelPrototypes":
 ```ocaml
 type Operations =
     | Add